Professor and Associate Dean for Research

 jdownie [at] illinois.edu

-Design and evaluation of IR systems, including multimedia music information retrieval; the political economy of internetworked communication systems; database design; Web-based technologies.
+Design and evaluation of information retrieval systems, including multimedia music information retrieval; the political economy of internetworked communication systems; database design; Web-based technologies.

 Other Professional AppointmentsFaculty Affiliate, National Center for Supercomputing Applications